Rethinking Emergency Funds

 Think through:

-will you need hotel or other accommodations like a car rental
+Will you need a hotel or other accommodations?

-Emergency travel can be very expensive — planning ahead reduces stress.
+Emergency travel can be very expensive so planning ahead reduces stress.
+Think, “This is scary but I put money aside for this so I can take care of _____.”

 4. Home Repairs & Home Emergencies